jaylach/whimper/README.md

 ### plugin free
 That's right!
 Whey create yet another plugin system when all whimper does is call JavaScript functions anyways?
-So long as your function returns a promise (q, when, whatever) or resolves it's own promise, whimper doesn't care.
+So long as your function returns a promise (q, when, whatever) or resolves its own promise, whimper doesn't care.
 Why get all fancy?

 ### not globally installed
 Global installs stink.
 They make things stinky and whimper is not stinky. whimper, instead, let's you chose how you want to